eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 The coma model is how STAR functions *almost exactly* (but slightly worse).
 The flawed understanding carries over to the runoff step, without a chance to be corrected.
 However, STAR is slightly worse here because if you gave both finalists an equal score, you have no chance to influence the outcome.
 For example, if you gave finalist $A$ two stars, but were too tired to give the other finalist $B$ their rightful four stars, then you have no opportunity to correct that mistake, and your ballot will be interpreted as being for $A$ over $B$.
 Similarly, if you were too tired to give $A$ or $B$ any stars at all, your ballot would effectively be ignored in the runoff, even if you *did* know who they were and had a preference.
 In Approval Top-2's coma variant, voters still have the opportunity to vote for their preferred finalist (according to their misinformed preferences) *unless they were unaware of both candidates*.

 Under slightly more optimistic conditions, we can suppose that in the time between the primary and runoff, voters at least know who everyone in the runoff step actually are, though their preferences could still be noisy and in the wrong direction.
-This is how we define the baseline delayed runoff systems to work (Approval Top-2 and Plurality Top-2).
+We'll call this the "groggy" runoff assumption, and it's how we define the baseline delayed runoff systems to work (Approval Top-2 and Plurality Top-2).

 The most optimistic assumption is that voters have had time to research the candidates in the runoff step, watching the debates, reading the websites, and generally becoming more informed about the candidates.
 In this ideal case, we assume that the noise has entirely evaporated, leaving the voters with their true utilities.
 However, since it the runoff is entirely just a pairwise check, this ideal case *only* assumes that voters know the correct *direction* (the fact that the utilities are perfectly accurate is inconsequential, since only the direction matters).
-We include "noiseless" alternates of each delayed runoff system which uses this assumption.
-It's likely that the reality of the situation is somewhere between the baseline and noiseless assumptions.
+We include "clear-eyed" alternates of each delayed runoff system which uses this assumption.
+It's likely that the reality of the situation is somewhere between the groggy and clear-eyed assumptions.

 ### Justification

 I will not pretend that these assumptions are not particularly optimistic for a delayed runoff.
 Indeed, I might even call it "cheating"!
 However, the proposal in Eugene *was* to eliminate the primary entirely, and have a one-shot expressive five-star score based election for seats as prestigious and of consequence as "Commissioner for Eugene Water and Electric Board, Wards 6 and 7".

-Indeed, any voter who skips that race or fails to distinguish between the finalists would have absolutely no recourse to influence the outcome.
+Any voter who fails to distinguish between the finalists due to fatigue or lack of information would have absolutely no recourse to influence the outcome.
 In *any* top-2 system, all voters are guaranteed an opportunity to have final say in who is elected in the runoff step.

 ## Findings